Nathan Massengill

-Nathan Massengill is an American comic book artist, most known for his work as a brush inker.
+Nathan Massengill (born 1970) is an American comic book artist, most known for his work as a brush inker.
 His work includes Marvel Comics' Deadpool and DC Comics' the Justice Society of America.
 He is best known for inking Ed McGuinness, penciler on the Deadpool series.
 He is also known for his inking work over pencilers Mike Wieringo (Image Comics' Tellos), Dale Eaglesham (DC Comics JSA), Steve Scott (Marvel Adventures Hulk), and Sanford Greene (Marvel Adventures Spider-Man).

 Early life

 Nathan Massengill was born in 1970 in Hickory, North Carolina.
 He says, "I was always drawing.
 I have comic book pages with panels and superhero characters that I was working on in kindergarten."
 His only formal education comes from the Joe Kubert School of Cartoon and Graphic Arts, which he attended for two years ('89-90).
 Of the school, he says, "[It] was, and remains, a fantastic school."

 Career

 He started his professional career in the early 1990s, producing the book "Poets Prosper" for Tome Press, an imprint of Caliber Press.
 Shortly thereafter, in 1992-3 came his first work for DC Comics, inking an issue of The Jaguar and penciling an issue of Wonder Woman.
 Also during this time, he worked for Neal Adams at Continuity as a blue-line colorist.
 Between 1993-4, he concentrated primarily on watercolor painting heavily influenced by the techniques and work of Burton Silverman.
 He contributed painted covers and a series of painted graphic novels for Raven Publications.
 He painted a short story in the first issue of Negative Burn, a series to which he has often contributed.